 Cook the Chicken

-Add chicken to hot pan and cook undisturbed until browned, 5-6 minutes.
+Add chicken breasts to hot pan and cook undisturbed until browned, 5-6 minutes.

 Flip, and cook until chicken reaches a minimum internal temperature of 165 degrees, 4-5 minutes.